sujanapaluru2008-123/python-logic-practice/README.md

 - palindrome number
 - remove duplicates in a list
 - sum of first n natural numbers
+- count words in a sentence
+- second largest number in list

 ## Purpose:
 Improve python programming logic, understand loops and conditions, improve problem solving skills and python fundamentals.